 What do learners need to learn?
-The role of financial reporting to organisations.
-The different areas of financial reporting and how these differ (e.g., income/sales and spend/costs).
-The range of report types including balance sheets, profit and loss accounts, management accounts, year-end reporting, and cash flow.
-The purpose of financial reporting.
-The importance of financial reporting and its accuracy.
+Skills The role of financial reporting to organisations.
+CSB EC2 The different areas of financial reporting and how these differ (e.g., EC5 income/sales and spend/costs).
+MC1 The ways of ways types including belongs about a west and loss assumts MC2 The range of report types including balance sheets, profit and loss accounts, management accounts, year-end reporting, and cash flow.
+MC4 gg, MC8 The purpose of financial reporting.
+DC4 The importance of financial reporting and its accuracy.
 Basic profit and loss calculations, including gross and net profit and profit margins.
 How they are calculated using different formulae.
+3

 The concept of and calculation of break-even point.

-Skills CSB EC2 EC5 MC1 MC2 MC4 MC8 DC4 How financial reports are generated e.g., from accounting software, spreadsheets, and business in-house templates.
+How financial reports are generated e.g., from accounting software, spreadsheets, and business in-house templates.